 Divx may refer to any of the following:

-2. Short for DIgital Video eXpress, Divx was a DVD-ROM developed and promoted by several large companies including Disney, Dreamworks SKG, Paramount, and Universal.
-The idea behind Divx is to help add copy protection security.
-With Divx, a movie or other media is loaded onto a disc and only playable for a duration of time, often two days.
-Each Divx player is connected over the telephone to allow communication between the Divx player and a central server, allowing it to exchange billing information.
+2. Short for digital video express, DIVX was a DVD-ROM format developed and promoted by several large companies including Disney, Dreamworks SKG, Paramount, and Universal.
+The idea behind DIVX is to help add copy protection security.
+With DIVX, a movie or other media is loaded onto a disc and only playable for a duration of time, often two days.
+Each DIVX player is connected over the telephone to allow communication between the DIVX player and a central server, allowing it to exchange billing information.

-The Divx player is more expensive than a traditional DVD drive and current DVD drives do not support Divx, therefore, a new player must be purchased to play a Divx disc.
-Divx discs were only available through local Circuit City Stores until June 16, 1999.
-Digital Video eXpress announced it would discontinue operations, but existing, registered customers would be able to view discs during a two-year phase-out period.
+The DIVX player is more expensive than a traditional DVD drive, and current DVD drives do not support DIVX.
+Therefore, a new player must be purchased to play a DIVX disc.
+DIVX discs were exclusively available through Circuit City retail outlets until June 16, 1999, when the format was discontinued.
+Registered DIVX customers were able to continue viewing discs for an additional two years, until 2001, when all DIVX service was terminated.